New Executive Orders are Cruel and Inhumane

 Is TPS status given automatically?

-I am from Ethiopia, and I am in deportation proceedings.
+I am from Lebanon, and I am in deportation proceedings.
 Can I apply for TPS to avoid deportation?

 Yes.
 A person in removal proceedings can apply for TPS and, if approved, can request that the judge put the removal case on hold until TPS is approved, and then for the time it is in effect.